By William Cohen-Kiraly, © February 2017

-He came back a few minutes hauling a partly inebriated Gulch behind him.
+He came back a few minutes later hauling an inebriated Gulch behind him.

 Gulch came into the tent and saw Annie and me in our chairs.

-“Oh there you are,” he slurred a little bit.
+“Oh there you are,” he slurred.
 “You didn’t do your evening show tonight so I think I’m going to have to fire you.”
 Then he seemed to register the ropes around us.
 “Oh no, Adeline, not again.”

 “Leroy,” she said, “what happened to JellyBeans?
 I wanted him fired and sent away.
 What did you do?”